MohsenJS/BotMethod/README.md

 [editMessageCaption](https://core.telegram.org/bots/api#editmessagecaption) | Use this method to edit captions of messages sent by the bot or via the bot (for inline bots)
 [editMessageMedia](https://core.telegram.org/bots/api#editMessageMedia) | Use this method to edit audio, document, photo, or video messages
 [editMessageReplyMarkup](https://core.telegram.org/bots/api#editmessagereplymarkup) | Use this method to edit only the reply markup of messages sent by the bot or via the bot (for inline bots)
-[deleteMessage](https://core.telegram.org/bots/api#deletemessage) | Use this method to delete a message [sendSticker](https://core.telegram.org/bots/api#sendsticker) | Use this method to send .webp stickers [getStickerSet](https://core.telegram.org/bots/api#getstickerset) | Use this method to get a sticker set
+[stopPoll](https://core.telegram.org/bots/api#stopPoll) | Use this method to stop a poll which was sent by the bot [deleteMessage](https://core.telegram.org/bots/api#deletemessage) | Use this method to delete a message [sendSticker](https://core.telegram.org/bots/api#sendsticker) | Use this method to send .webp stickers [getStickerSet](https://core.telegram.org/bots/api#getstickerset) | Use this method to get a sticker set